-- Visit the Schedule of Classes, and select the term and subject area
+- Visit the Schedule of Classes and search for a course

-Each course will be numbered from 1-599, e.g., English 50.
+Each UCLA course is numbered from 1-599, e.g., English 101.
 Below is a description of the UCLA course numbering system.

 Please read the description of the courses you intend to take before enrolling to decide if they are right for you.

-A late fee of $50 will be assessed for each course added after Friday of second week of each session.
-No late fees are assessed if a student is re-adding a class that was dropped during Summer Sessions or switching sections of the same class.
+A late fee of $50 will be assessed for each course added beginning Monday of the third week of each session.

 Please see the QUICK LINKS in the footer for printable and interactive STUDENT UPDATE FORMS.